cowrie/cowrie/INSTALL.md

 cowrie.cfg take precedence.
 The .dist file can be overwritten by upgrades, cowrie.cfg will not be touched.
 To run with a standard configuration, there is no need to change anything.
-To enable telnet, for example, create cowrie.cfg and input only the following:
+To enable telnet, create cowrie.cfg and input only the following:

 ```
 [telnet]